-The independent scientific inquiry into the hydraulic fracturing (fracking) process was completed and the report from the panel was delivered to the Western Australian Government in September 2018.
-However, the Government is still considering the potential imposition of new and additional regulations.
+An independent scientific inquiry into the hydraulic fracturing (fracking) process was completed and the final report from the panel was delivered to the Western Australian Government (Government) in September 2018.
+The report included 91 findings and 44 recommendations.
+The Government is still considering the potential imposition of new and additional regulations.
 In light of the uncertainty of the outcome of these deliberations, applications for further 12 month suspensions to the commencement of Year 1 and 12 month extensions to the permit terms of EP 457 and EP 458 were lodged with the regulator (DMIRS) on 7 January 2019 (STP-EPS-0299 and STP-EPS-0300 respectively).
 These applications were approved on 16 January 2019 and the requirement to complete the acquisition of a magneto-telluric geophysical survey in each permit to fulfil the Year 1 work program obligation has therefore been deferred until March 2021.